corbob/PSCloudsmith/README.md

 ## Testing the module

-Run `Import-Module ./Output/PSCloudSmith/PSCloudsmith.psd1 -Force` Verify with `Get-Command -Module PSCloudSmith`
+Run `Import-Module ./Output/PSCloudsmith/PSCloudsmith.psd1 -Force` Verify with `Get-Command -Module PSCloudsmith`

 **Make sure you run `Connect-CloudsmithInstance` before attempting any other commands!**